zkelias/Real-Time-Detection-from-Live-UAV-Video-Using-YOLOv3/README.md

 ### Example Live Detection Frames

-Below are sample frames from the live UAV video stream:
+Below is a piece from the live UAV video stream:

 ![Live Example](live_video/frame_1.jpg)
 ![Live Example](live_video/frame_2.jpg)

 These examples show:
+- Bad frame rate because it was transmitting to a laptop
 - Strong detection of larger vehicles in real-time
 - Lower confidence predictions for smaller objects
 - Some bounding box misalignment during motion